preemptive/r8-docs/README.md

 There are two powerful constructs that can be used with class filtering: subtype matching and annotated matching.

 Specify either `extends <type-name>` or `implements <interface-name>` to match types that either extend or implement another type.
 For example, `-keep class * implements some.particular.SpecialInterface` will match all classes that implement `SpecialInterface`.
+`extends` and `implements` can be used interchangeably.

 Specify an annotation on the type filter to indicate that only types that are annoted with that annotation should match the filter.
 For example, `-keep @some.package.SomeAnnotation interface *` will match all interfaces that are annotated with `@SomeAnnotation`.

 Several other useful constructs recognized in the class specificiation: